 Upon arriving at the Club, all members must check in at the Hospitality Desk at each visit.
 Please present your membership card or key fob or membership number to the Hospitality Desk staff.
 Should you lose your membership card or key fob, please contact the Hospitality Desk.
 There is a $15 charge for each replacement.

-Your guests are always welcome at the Club.
-We do require that you check in your guests at the Hospitality Desk and that each guest completes a guest registration and waiver form.
+(Section Updated October 23, 2020) If you are bringing a guest to the Club, please be sure to check in at the Hospitality Desk and have your guest complete a registration and waiver form.
 It is likewise imperative that members understand that they are responsible for all of the conduct, actions, and behavior of their guests while on Bay Club property.
 Guests may utilize the facilities or play a sport only when accompanied by a member, and effective until March 31, 2021, each guest is limited to one visit per month and up to a total of no more than four visits per year regardless of which member he or she is the guest of and which club he or she visits.
-Members are responsible for the conduct of their guests.
 The Club reserves the right to limit the number of guests a member may bring to the Club and to adjust guest fees at any time without prior written notice.
 Existing members are not permitted to use the Club as a guest while on a Leave of Absence or suspended status.

 This online service provides the ability to access your account balance, update your member information, contact the Club, and pay your bill online.
 In addition, Bay Club Connect allows you to track your daily club usage, as well as your accumulation of Lifestyle Points.
 For more information, please visit bayclubconnect.com.